codesnakers/react-todo/README.md

 			import firebase-db-export.json into your database
             copy the rules provided in firebase.db.rules.json

-Step 2: after cloning the repo <br />
+Step 2 : clone the repo

+Step 3 : run npm install in your terminal

-rename src/config/keys.SAMPLE.js to src/config/keys.js<br />
+Step 4 : rename src/config/keys.SAMPLE.js to src/config/keys.js

-and add your firebase keys to that file<br />
+Step 5 : add your firebase keys to that file

-To get your firebase keys <br />
+Step 6 : To get your firebase keys <br />
 go to console.firebase.google.com -> open your project -> Click Authentication on left menu -> Click Web Setup on top right corner<br />
-copy config to src/config/keys.js
+copy config object to src/config/keys.js

+Step 7 : npm run start

 you can find demo video here : https://youtu.be/OuQZXgeyIis